moorepants/dissertation/systemidentification.rst

 PhD, I hoped for some grand findings to arise from this work.
 But I've been humbled a lot in that quest.
-I present here the work I've done with regards to identifying the bicycle and rider system with what I think are good results, but I hope that it is more of guide for others to see some of the difficulties in executing this kind of analyses with some ideas to better structure it.
+I present here the work I've done with regards to identifying the bicycle and rider system with what I think are good results, but I hope that it can be a guide for others to see some of the difficulties in executing this kind of analysis with some ideas to better structure it.

 Introduction
 ============